s-arina/NewTabExtension/README.md

 ## New Tab

-A new tab extension for Chrome using React.
+A new tab extension for Chrome made using React.

 ### Functionality